Aleksandr4151/SaharevMod/README.md

 <img width="336" height="140" alt="image" src="https://github.com/user-attachments/assets/800f1f1d-c221-41cb-929e-eafd99e7885b" />

 This mod will be improved.
 In the future, many modules will be added, as well as a HUD.
-It is possible that this modification will be combined with MeteorClient
+It is possible that this modification will be combined with MeteorClient.
 Stay tuned for updates and happy using :)